Can i take hydrochlorothiazide before surgery

 3. Spironolactone: Spironolactone is a potassium-sparing diuretic that can be used as an alternative to hydrochlorothiazide.
 It helps reduce fluid retention without causing significant electrolyte imbalances.

-See also Does hydrochlorothiazide cause renal failure
+See also Bendroflumethiazide versus hydrochlorothiazide

 4. Loop diuretics: Medications like furosemide, torsemide, and bumetanide are known as loop diuretics and may be used as alternatives to hydrochlorothiazide.
 They work by increasing the excretion of water and electrolytes from the body.